tanin47/zeus/README.md

-Buddha (0.0.1)
+Zeus (0.0.1)
 ===============

-Buddha is an RTMP Server that receives a streaming video from a Flash client and writes the video into an FLV file.
+Zeus is an RTMP Server that receives a streaming video from a Flash client and writes the video into an FLV file.

-(And, oh yeah, I've named this server __Buddha__.)

 How to use it